ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 the corresponding granular brain parcellations derived from numerous hours of expert annotation leveraging multimodal imaging resources.

-Herein, we introduce a mouse brain cortical thickness pipeline for T2-weighted MRI comprising two novel deep learning components:  two-shot learning brain extraction from data augmentation of two ANTsX templates generated from two open datasets [@Hsu2021;@Reshetnikov2021] and single-shot brian parcellation derived from the AllenCCFv3 labelings mapped to the corresponding DevCCF P56 T2-w component.
+Herein, we introduce a mouse brain cortical thickness pipeline for T2-weighted (T2-w) MRI comprising two novel deep learning components:  two-shot learning brain extraction from data augmentation of two ANTsX templates generated from two open datasets [@Hsu2021;@Reshetnikov2021] and single-shot brain parcellation derived from the AllenCCFv3 labelings mapped to the corresponding DevCCF P56 T2-w component.
 Although we anticipate that this cortical thickness pipeline will be beneficial to the research community, this work demonstrates more generally how one can leverage ANTsX tools for developing tailored brain parcellation schemes using these publicly available resources.
-Evaluation is performed on an independent open data set [@Rahman:2023aa] comprising longitudinal acquisitions of multiple specimens.
+Evaluation is performed on an independent open dataset [@Rahman:2023aa] comprising longitudinal acquisitions of multiple specimens.